-My layover on the way to Seoul was not quite long enough to leave the airport so I booked into the Grand Hyatt DFW, considered the best Dallas airport hotel.
+On the way to Seoul, my overnight layover was not quite long enough to leave the airport, so I booked into the Grand Hyatt DFW, considered the best Dallas airport hotel.
 Truth be told, I’ve actually always wanted to stay in this hotel because I heard it was nice and they have rooms with panoramic views of the airport runway.

 The runway rooms are particularly appealing to aviation geeks like me and are worth paying a little extra for, even for only a 10-hour stay.

 Use Kayak to search flexible dates, book quickly, and monitor pricing. [ad]

 WHAT I LOVE

 - Location in DFW Terminal D (talk about convenient)

 - Spacious rooms